Pako2425/Api_for_memes/README.md

 Registered users could uploads memes with title and image file.

 ## Reaction panel
-Under every post there is reaction panel - users could rates and comments.
+Under every post there is a reaction panel - users could rates and comments.

 ## User authentication and validation - limiting access to resources
 A logged in user gains additional privileges <br/>

 Admin user has an access to the admin panel.
 He manage the status of user accounts - lock / unlock.

-## Using Dropbox for photo storage
+## Using Dropbox for images storage
 Using dropbox api for saving and reading images from online disc.
 In SQL database are saved links to images.

 # Technology stack